INTERUNIT-UI

 "What interactive screen-widgets does the developer need to build an app-UI?"

-A user-interface is a sequence of time-sliced interface-units called InterUnits.
+A UI is a sequence of time-sliced "interface-units" called InterUnits.

 Each InterUnit presents an interface behaviour to service a specific user-goal,